Discover a New World at the Beach

 'Cambodia has some of the kindest people I've ever met.
 Working with the children was such a rewarding experience.
 Children are the future and getting to help shape part of the future was unbelievable.
 The people were so grateful for our help but yet completely unaware of what they were giving back to us.'
-Brooke Richards, International Studies major and Communication Studies minor (Art and Social Action in Cambodia--Winter Session 2006)
+Brooke Richards, International Studies major and Communication Studies minor (Art and Social Action in Cambodia--Winter Session)

-I learned how simple life can be and about myself.
+'I learned how simple life can be and about myself.
 Through the Cambodian people, I learned that life was beautiful.'
-Estasia Barrientosi (Art and Social Action in Cambodia--Winter Session 2005 and Winter Session and Spring 2006)
+Estasia Barrientosi (Art and Social Action in Cambodia--Winter Session and Spring Semester)

-I miss waking up, opening my bedroom window, and looking at the perfect view of the Santo Spirito Church.
+'I miss waking up, opening my bedroom window, and looking at the perfect view of the Santo Spirito Church.
 I miss the sound of motorcycles zooming by, and I even miss when they wouldn’t stop for me when I was trying to cross the street.
-I miss the walk to school everyday: passing the Ponte Vecchio on my right, window shopping Roberto Cavalli and Ferragamo (to name a couple) and stopping by my favorite restaurant to grab an espresso, all before my 9 AM class.
-I miss delicious food, aperitivo and the nightlife (house music!).
+I miss the walk to school everyday: passing the Ponte Vecchio on my right, window shopping Roberto Cavalli and Ferragamo (to name a couple), and stopping by my favorite restaurant to grab an espresso—all before my 9 AM class.
+I miss delicious food, aperitivo, and the nightlife (house music!).
 I miss visiting with Paolo, our neighbor who owned the Wine shop across the street and practicing my Italian with people who didn’t know how to speak English.
 I miss Italy... ahhh la bella vita!
 Although the thought of spending four months in a completely foreign country was a little scary at first, I was surprised at how easily and well adjusted I became in just a few weeks.
 Not a day went by that I didn’t feel inspired by the culture in Florence.
 I learned more about myself in one semester then I have in my entire life!
 My semester abroad was an exciting, adventurous and life-changing experience.'
 Angela Shippen, Fashion Merchandising major (Lorezo de Medici, Florence—Spring Semester) After graduation, Angela taught English as a Second Language for two years in Spain.

 'New Zealand was a geographic wonderland with naturally amazing sites and adventures to encounter in every corner of the country.
 Studying abroad, although academically important and challenging, should include traveling as much as possible.
 Hiking, skiing, beaches, shopping, road-trips, ferry rides, site-seeing, mountains, glaciers, thermal hot springs, waterfalls, the Maori culture, all encapsulate the beauty of New Zealand.
 Appreciation for the country can be obtained everywhere you look and wander.
 I want to go back!'

 'Studying abroad showed me that I was capable of doing a lot more than I had thought.
 Barcelona is a wonderful city vibrant with culture.
 If you like art, music, and the beach take my advice and visit or live in Barcelona.'
-Melissa Duque, History major and Journalism minor (International Studies Abroad --Fall 2005)
+Melissa Duque, History major and Journalism minor (International Studies Abroad --Fall Semester)

 'Studying abroad was the most liberating experience of my life.
 Granada was an ideal place because of size and location within Europe—a hop, skip, and a jump to Africa and the rest of continental Europe.
 Everyone needs to study abroad.'
-Ricardo Nunez, International Studies and Political Science majors and Anthropology minor (Academic Programs International--Fall 2005) After graduation from CSULB, Ricardo served in the Peace Corps in west Africa.
+Ricardo Nunez, International Studies and Political Science majors and Anthropology minor (Academic Programs International--Fall Semester) After graduation from CSULB, Ricardo served in the Peace Corps in west Africa.

 'I have been studying abroad in Taiwan for almost three months, and I've had an awesome time.
 Last summer, I spent two months in mainland China, visiting 5 or 6 different cities, and I think it's safe to say that Taiwan is quite different from the mainland.
 The life style here is kind of a mixture between western and traditional Chinese culture.
 The food for instance, is less 'Chinese' than in the mainland.
 A lot of the locals in Taipei speak English fluently, and just about all street/store signs have English along with Chinese.'
-Babak 'Bobby' Safaei, Chinese Studies major (Ministry of Education, Taiwan--Fall 2006-Spring 2007)
+Babak 'Bobby' Safaei, Chinese Studies major (Ministry of Education, Taiwan--Academic Year)

 'I would have to say that going to England was one of the best experiences of my life.
 I know everyone says that, but it is true.
 There is something about putting yourself 'out there'.
 If you have an open mind, and are positive, there is no way you could have a negative study abroad experience.
 I made so many friends, people that I feel I could know for a lifetime.
 I feel like I have a new home, a home away from home.
 The only advice I would give people is, just do it, if this is something that has had your attention for awhile, nothing should hold you back, because it is all worth it.'
-Aja Minor, International Studies major (University of Leicester CSULB Direct Exchange--2005-06) After graduation from CSULB, Aja returned to the UK and completed a master's degree in Migration and Diaspora Studies at the School of Oriental and African Studies (SOAS), University of London.
+Aja Minor, International Studies major (University of Leicester CSULB Direct Exchange--Academic Year) After graduation from CSULB, Aja returned to the UK and completed a master's degree in Migration and Diaspora Studies at the School of Oriental and African Studies (SOAS), University of London.

 BUNAC Work Abroad Program—London